Project 2: Tigers Conservation App - Spring 2026

 For this project, you are provided with the skeleton .h and .cpp files and a sample driver:

-• booktree.cpp – A skeleton for the implementation of the BookTree, WordTree, and BNode classes.
+• streak.cpp – A skeleton for the implementation of the Grid and Streak classes.

-• driver.cpp – A sample driver program.
+• driver.cpp – a sample driver program.
 (Note: this file is provided to show a typical usage.
 Since the project is not implemented, trying to compile and run this driver program will not generate the sample output in driver.txt.
-Once you develop your project, you should be able to generate the similar output as driver.txt by running this driver program.
-Please note, the randomly generated values are different on different platforms.)
+Once you develop your project, you should be able to generate the same output as driver.txt by running this driver program.)

 Please note, you may not change any of the private variables or public function declarations or file names.
 They will be used for grading.
 Also, any provided function implementations may not be modified.
 You may, however, add your own private functions as helpers.
 The current private function declarations are provided as a backbone to help you.